aArray = Pm.StringSplit(sString, sDelimiter[, sParams])

 |sDelimiter||(String) Separator, i.e. text used to identify substring boundaries.|

 single character string - This character will be searched in the source string (in sString) and according to that, the source will be divided into substring array.

 The most commonly used separators ";" (semicolon), ":" (colon), " " (space), etc.

 "" - Source string (sString) is separated into individual characters.
-I.e. the lenght of the returned array will be the same as source string.
+It means that the lenght of the returned array will be the same as source string.

 "#nl" - (new line) Source string (sString) is separated to individual rows.

 "#ws" - (white space) Source string (sString) is separated to individual words.
-I.e. the characters like "space", "new line", "tab", etc. will be used as separators and will not be present in the output substrings.
+It means that the characters like "space", "new line", "tab", etc. will be used as separators and will not be present in the output substrings.

 |sParams||[optional] (String) Additional parameters Entries are in format PmNamedValues, for example count:2;empty:0;|

 count:n; - Defines the maximum lenght of returned array.

 If the parameter is not set (or the value is -1), then each separator is used for separation.
 It means that all substrings are saved into the array.